sa-lee/stuartlee.org/content/post/2020-06-17-mida/index.md

 students actively engaged by via the "What questions do you have?" framing but I found that it was consistently the same students who would unmute and answer my questions or have questions.
 I felt uncomfortable calling out a specific student.
-Perhaps this problem would have been mitigated through the use of breakout rooms which I had tried early on but found awkward as no one really know each other yet and all the rooms were eerily quiet.
+Perhaps this problem would have been mitigated through the useof breakout rooms which I had tried early on but found awkward as no one really know each other yet and all the rooms were eerily quiet.
 I think I could've also made better use of the poll feature in Zoom.
 What is a good way of getting to know and engage students and for students to get to know each other  during an online class?
 I missed that aspect most when compared to the online class.

 In hindsight, it was a mistake to pre-record the conceptual parts of the lectorials too.
 I had polled the students about having pre-recorded